 The Transbordadora Austral Broom company does the 350 km in 32 hours.
 Leaving from Punta Arenas, you’ll find the office on Avenue Bulnes.

 Phone: +(56) (61) 2728100.

-Things change – so best to check the latest prices + schedule here: www.tabsa.cl.
+Things change, so best to check the latest prices + schedule at there website: www.tabsa.cl.